-At some point as an entrepreneur, you might want to explore opportunities in Asia and consider setting up your company in Hong Kong as a starting base.
+At some point as an entrepreneur, you might want to explore opportunities in Asia and consider registering your company in Hong Kong as a starting base.
 However, you don’t want to make too huge an investment before being sure that your business will grow in this region.
 With that in mind, opening a Representative Office is the best option for you.

 When you open a Representative Office, your business activities are limited to promotion and liaising activities only.
 It doesn’t have legal status so you can’t enter into any contracts, and you can’t enter any activities which will create profits.
 This status is perfect for the market research stage before fully entering a market.
 This guide will provide details of setting up a Hong Kong Representative Office.